Do you have a UK Mortgage? If so, you may qualify for a reduction of up to 70% after payment of fees.

 To find out if your lender has created a situation in which you could significantly reduce your mortgage, you must determine whether your mortgage has been sold under a process called ‘Mortgage Securitisation’, and if so whether the sale was executed correctly.
 The Validation Process allows us to do just that.
 By submitting a Data Subject Access Request we can carry out a legal review and provide a legal opinion based on our findings.
 Following your legal opinion, providing we have found sufficient evidence that your mortgage has been sold, you will be asked if you wish to join the Dispute Process and file a Mortgage Securitisation Claim (MSC) against your lender, on a No Win No Fee basis.
 By proceeding to the Dispute Process, you will be added to a Class Action Suit against your lender to present your MSC and, if required, take the Class Action to Court to dispute the validity of your mortgage.Learn More

-Having built a comprehensive library detailing a significant number of the UK’s Mortgage Sale Agreements and Prospectuses, we are the UK’s leading specialists in this niche market.Learn More
+Having built a comprehensive library detailing a significant number of the UK’s Mortgage Sale Agreements and Prospectuses, we are the UK’s leading specialists in this market.Learn More

 Due to the legal complexity of this matter, we have appointed specialist affiliates who are on hand to provide comprehensive client telephone support during your MSC.Learn More

 The Validation Process allows us to determine whether your lender has sold, transferred or assigned your mortgage without telling you.
-By carrying out a Data Subject Access Request we can conduct a legal review and provide a legal opinion based on our findings.

 If you need more information, visit the frequently asked questions page or contact one of our affiliates today.
 They are on hand to answer any questions and help you understand the Mortgage Securitisation Claim (MSC) process.